 - Apply problem-solving strategies to open-ended questions

 Requirements for the SM degree in Data Science address these learning outcomes.
-A total of 12 courses are required, typically completed over 3 semesters.
+A total of 12 courses taken over at least three semesters is required.

 Each student's plan of study for the SM degree will include: